 - Manage customer expectations, documenting requirements and changes, creating proposals and modifying bids.

 - Develop and train engineers in testing protocols and quality control measures.

 Northrop Grumman Corporation

 Common Career Paths for Program Manager, Engineering

 While not commonly seen, Engineering Program Managers who transition into a Director of Engineering position may see a rise in pay.
 The median salary for Directors of Engineering is $142K per year.
 With an annual salary of $129K, Senior Program Manager of Software Applications is the most common role for Engineering Program Managers to subsequently assume on their way up the ladder.
 Transitioning into an Aviation Program Manager role — which usually pays $102K — is also typical for Engineering Program Managers, though less common by comparison.

 Popular Skills for Program Manager, Engineering

-Survey takers working as Engineering Program Managers report using a large range of professional skills.
-Most notably, skills in Systems Engineering, Team Leadership, Business Development, and Customer Relationship Management (CRM) are correlated to pay that is above average.
-Skills that pay less than market rate include Microsoft Excel, Microsoft Office, and Microsoft Project.
-It is often found that people who know Program Management are also skilled in Engineering Design and Product Development.
+Engineering Program Managers seem to exploit a large range of skills on the job.
+Most notably, skills in Systems Engineering, Team Leadership, Business Development, and Product Development are correlated to pay that is above average, with boosts between 4 percent and 9 percent.
+At the other end of the pay range are skills like Microsoft Excel, Microsoft Project, and Microsoft Office.
+Most people skilled in Program Management are similarly competent in Engineering Design and Product Development.